heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

   find in algs.model.gametree.IComparator

-Figure 7-5: Sample Minimax exploration [Makefile]]
+Figure 7-5: Sample Minimax exploration [Makefile]

   This image was too large to include in the book, so it was redrawn/excerpted by hand.
-Must do this again.
+Creates a Postscript file.
+Convert into a PNG file to see information in full resolution (2,546px × 476px)

-Figure 7-6: NegMax sample game tree
+Figure 7-6: NegMax sample game tree (by hand)

 Example 7-3: NegMax implementation